qiboteam/qibocal/doc/source/protocols/rabi/rabi.rst

 -------

 This experiment is used to characterized the :math:`\pi_{12}` pulse, in order to change the qubit state from :math:`\ket{1}` to :math:`\ket{2}`.
-The experiment is similar to the Rabi  experiment, but at the beginning the state should be prepeared in the
+The experiment is similar to the Rabi  experiment, but at the beginning the state should be prepared in the
 :math:`\ket{1}` state through a :math:`\pi_{01}` pulse.

 Example